Ronald Acuña Jr. Player Props: Braves vs. Royals

 Royals Pitching Rankings

+- The Royals pitching staff ranks 13th in the league with a collective nine strikeouts per nine innings.

-- The Royals have the 14th-ranked team ERA across all league pitching staffs (4.30).
+- The Royals have a 4.71 team ERA that ranks 18th among all MLB pitching staffs.

-- Royals pitchers combine to rank 13th in baseball in home runs allowed (14 total, 1.1 per game).
+- The Royals rank 19th in baseball in home runs given up (19 total, 1.4 per game).

-- His most recent time out came on Saturday against the San Francisco Giants, when the right-hander went six innings, surrendering five earned runs while giving up eight hits.
+- The lefty last appeared on Sunday against the San Francisco Giants, when he tossed six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.